National Association of State Retirement Administrators

 Approximately one-quarter of employees of state and local government do not participate in Social Security, including approximately 40 percent of all public school teachers, and a majority to substantially all state and local government workers in seven states: Alaska, Colorado, Louisiana, Maine, Massachusetts, Nevada, and Ohio.

 Nearly every state has made changes to its pension plan(s) design or financing arrangement, or both, since 2009; the most common change has been an increase in required employee contribution rates.
-This trend is reflected in Figures J and K. Figure J shows the median employee contribution rate for employees participating in Social Security increasing to 6.30 percent in FY 21, after several years at 6.0 percent and preceded by a lengthy period of 5.0 percent.
-Median contribution rates for non-Social Security-participating employees remained steady in FY 21 after reaching 9.0 percent in FY 20 following many years at 8.0 percent.
+This trend is reflected in Figures J and K. Following a lengthy period at 5.0 percent, Figure J shows the median employee contribution rate for employees participating in Social Security holding at 6.30 percent in FY 22, after several years at 6.0 percent and rising gradually to reach 6.30 percent in FY 21.
+Median contribution rates for non-Social Security-participating employees remained steady in FY 22 after reaching 9.0 percent first in FY 20, following many years at 8.0 percent.

 Figure J Figure K